mrisher/smtp-sts/mta-sts.md

 `.example.com` thus does not match a SAN of `example.com`, nor does a SAN of `*.example.com` match an `mx` of `example.com`.

-A simple pseudocode implementation of this algorithm is presented in the Appendix.
+A simple pseudocode implementation of this algorithm is presented in (#message-delivery-pseudocode).

 # Policy Application